Chapter 3:

 “I don’t know how!” she sobbed.

 A massive wave surged upward, nearly capsizing the pier.
-Rei shouted orders, his wings slicing through the spray.
+Rei shouted orders, wings slicing through spray.

 “Tsubasa, guard her right side!
-Hikari—keep the currents steady!
+Hikari—stabilize the currents!
 Eren, reinforce the air barrier!”

 Mizuki’s heart hammered.
 Stop stop stop stop—